ElektraInitiative/libelektra/doc/keynames/README.md

 ### 1.1.
 Key Hierarchy

-You may have already seen elsewhere, that in Elektra Keys commonly look a bit like UNIX paths:
+You may have already seen elsewhere, that in Elektra Keys commonly look a bit like Unix paths:

 ```
 /elektra/version/info
 ```

 > _Note:_ How this representation works exactly and how namespaces come into play, will be explained in the next section.
-> For now, we only care that there is some similarity to UNIX paths.
+> For now, we only care that there is some similarity to Unix paths.

 This is no mistake.
-Elektra's _Key Database (KDB)_ is designed to resemble a UNIX filesystem.
+Elektra's _Key Database (KDB)_ is designed to resemble a Unix filesystem.
 In particular, the KDB has a similar hierarchy.
 More generally, all Key Names exhibit this hierarchy.
 By going back to thinking about a Key Name as a Namespace and a series of Key Name Parts, we can define this _Key Hierarchy_.